Judge Perez Bridge

-The Judge Perez Bridge, also known as the Belle Chasse Bridge, is a vertical-lift bridge in the U.S. state of Louisiana which carries northbound Louisiana Highway 23 over the Gulf Intracoastal Waterway between Belle Chasse and Terrytown.
-The bridge is paired with the Belle Chasse Tunnel which carries southbound LA 23.
+The Judge Perez Bridge, also known as the Belle Chasse Bridge, was a vertical-lift bridge in the U.S. state of Louisiana which carried northbound Louisiana Highway 23 over the Gulf Intracoastal Waterway between Belle Chasse and Terrytown.
+The bridge was paired with the Belle Chasse Tunnel which carried southbound LA 23.
 Construction began in March 1967, and the bridge opened for traffic in September 1968.
-It has been plagued with mechanical issues since it opened.
-Commuters have had to back down off the bridge due to a malfunction.
+It was plagued with mechanical issues since it opened.
+Commuters had to back down off the bridge due to a malfunction.

+History

 The bridge was built to relieve traffic from the Belle Chasse Tunnel.
+It was named after Leander Perez, a local political boss and segregationist.
 It was part of a parish project of four-laning Highway 23 throughout the road's entire length to Venice.
 According to the Plaquemines Gazette, the $3.3 million structure was built by Plaquemines Parish using its Parish Royalty Road Fund without charge to local taxpayers.
 Boh Brothers worked on its construction.

-There have been plans for replacing the tunnel and lift bridge with new and improved high-rise structures, and construction has since started to build a bridge that will replace them.
+Construction for replacing the tunnel and lift bridge with new high-rise bridge, was completed and opened to traffic on March 17, 2025.